ACRX Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies AcelRx Pharmaceuticals, Inc. Investors of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, June 15, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against AcelRx Pharmaceuticals, Inc. ("AcelRx" or "the Company") ( ACRX) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired AcelRx securities between March 17, 2020 and February 12, 2021, (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/acrx.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against AcelRx Pharmaceuticals, Inc. ("AcelRx" or "the Company") (NASDAQ: ACRX) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired AcelRx securities between March 17, 2020 and February 12, 2021, (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Facrx.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.